Work samples

 About Lynn

-Lynn Cazabon is an artist whose practice spans from a foundation in analog photography to projects that incorporate printed and virtual photographic images, audio, video, and virtual and augmented reality within socially engaged contexts.
-Her multifaceted projects are scalable, site-specific and often employ participation as a strategy to deepen public engagement with the environmental, existential, and emotional ramifications of the climate crisis. … more
+Lynn Cazabon is an artist whose multifaceted projects employ participation as a strategy to deepen public engagement with the existential and emotional ramifications of the climate crisis.
+Her work typically includes lens-based media, text, audio, and site-specific installation.
+In order to reach a diverse audience, … more

 Losing Winter